-The No. 41 Chevrolet will sport new colors when State Water Heaters, a leading manufacturer of commercial and residential water heaters, adorns Busch’s ride for the first time.
-Based in Ashland City, Tennessee, State Water Heaters has seven water heater manufacturing plants and hundreds of distribution centers across the United States to ensure efficient service to State’s national customer base of residential homeowners, wholesalers, contractors, and members of the engineering community.
+The No. 41 Chevrolet will sport the colors of State Water Heaters, a leading manufacturer of commercial and residential water heaters.
+Based in Ashland City, Tennessee, State Water Heaters has seven water heater manufacturing plants and hundreds of distribution centers across the United States to ensure efficient service to State’s national customer base of residential homeowners, wholesalers, contractors and members of the engineering community.

 Founded in 1946 by Herbert Lindahl, State Water Heaters began in a Nashville garage as a small entrepreneurial company producing coal- and wood-burning stoves.
 In the years that followed, State Water Heaters expanded and became a leader in the water-heating industry through steadfast commitments to seeking new materials, new technology and innovative engineering techniques.

 It would make sense that a company like State would choose to align itself with a team like Stewart-Haas Racing (SHR) and driver Busch.
 After all, both started out small and rose quickly due to their commitment to excellence.

 Gene Haas, co-owner of Stewart-Haas Racing with three-time Sprint Cup champion Tony Stewart, founded Haas Automation in 1983.
 The company has always produced top-quality products at affordable prices, and all are built in the U.S. – in the company’s facility in Oxnard, California.
 It’s something Haas takes great pride in, and his goal was simple – to manufacture economical and reliable machine tools.
 That commitment has seen Haas Automation grow to become the largest machine-tool builder in the Western World.